mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Travellers may wish to use Aslan names (if so, they are encouraged to pick relatively pronounceable ones!).
-There is no necessity for doing so, although it adds flavour and atmosphere to a campaign.
+There is no necessity for doing so, although it adds flavor and atmosphere to a campaign.

 Even when names from the Aslan language are chosen, these are unlikely to be the individual’s full names,